fallen-icarus/cardano-loans/README.md

 have asked for a higher relative rate, or a different asset all together.
 It is up to the lender to use proper risk-management.

+For under-collateralized loans, lenders should require decent credit histories before even considering making an under-collateralized loan offer.
+Even with pseudonymous/anonymous identities, the more time/energy a person dedicates to a given identity, the less likely they are to abandon it for a quick score.

 *Be cautious of offering under-collateralized loans!* Without DIDs, it is much easier for borrowers to create and burn pseudonymous identities.
+This easiness makes it feasible for malicious users to create one-time-use "burner identities".
+For example, consider an identity "farm" where a malicious user creates a bunch of burner identities and has them lend to each other in order to build up enough of a credit history to get offered an under-collateralized loan.
+When the identities are ready, they can be "harvested" and used to rip off the first under-collateralized loan offer they get.
+This identity farm is likely the biggest risk to under-collateralized loans on Cardano-Loans.
-However, there are ways to minimize the risk of a borrower deliberately defaulting on an under-collateralized loan.
+However, there are ways to dramatically minimize the risk of these burner identities.

 One potential risk-reduction method is to lend to publicly linked identities.
 Even without DIDs, borrowers can connect their public lives with their on-chain identity.
 For example, a Cardano